 Sam joined the Morton Laboratory as a graduate student in June 2015.
 She completed her bachelor’s and master’s degrees in Molecular Biology and Biochemistry at Wesleyan University, where she developed a research project exploring the function of Hho1, the histone H1 homolog in budding yeast.
 After graduation, she taught biology to undergraduates at the Asian University for Women in Chittagong, Bangladesh.
 Sam started her PhD training at Harvard Medical School in the Biological and Biomedical Sciences Program in 2012.
 As a National Science Foundation Graduate Research Fellow, she joined Dr. Jesse Gray’s lab to study transcription factors important for neuronal activity-dependent transcription.
 To pursue more focused research in clinical genetics, Sam switched to Dr. Cynthia Morton’s lab in 2015.

 Her current research focuses on identifying novel genes disrupted or dysregulated in patients with unexplained infertility and a balanced chromosomal anomaly (BCA).
 Her dissertation work uses the Developmental Genome Anatomy Project (DGAP) infrastructure to identify genetic etiologies underlying infertility in these patients.
 Her work has uncovered a meiotic gene that may cause oligo/azoospermia (low sperm count) when dysregulated.
 Under a National Research Service Award (NRSA) Individual Predoctoral Fellowship (F31), Sam is using patient cell line, yeast and mouse models to test the hypothesis that this genetic mutation leads to meiotic defects and subsequent impaired spermatogenesis.
 In addition to identifying an etiology for an individual case, Sam’s work broadly demonstrates the importance of considering genes near the breakpoints for patients with BCAs as the cause of infertility in addition to the production of unbalanced gametes.

 In March 2019, Sam completed her doctoral dissertation “Uncovering novel cytogenetic and molecular etiologies for male infertility.”
-In graduate school, she was a member of the Program in Genetics and Genomics as well as the Leder Human Biology and Translational Medicine Program, for which she serves on the steering committee.
+In graduate school, she was a member of the Program in Genetics and Genomics as well as the Leder Human Biology and Translational Medicine Program, for which she has served on the steering committee.
 She is an affiliate of the Personal Genetics Education Project (pgEd) and a former member of the Program in Biological and Biomedical Sciences admissions committee.
 In her free time, Sam coaches and paddles for the Harvard Dragon Boat team, rows for the Dudley House Rowing team, volunteers as a camp counselor for children with cancer through Camp Casco, and spends time with her kitten, Sgt.
 Pepper.